saber-games/expeditions-guides/docs/custom_gameplay_entities/inventory_items/creation_of_custom_inventory_item.md

     ![](./media/custom_inventory_item_1.png)

-3. In the **name** field – enter the identifier of the new inventory Item: this name can contain only Latin characters, digits, and underscores (`_`); it must not contain spaces (` `).
+3. In the **name** field – enter the identifier of the new inventory item: this name can contain only Latin characters, digits, and underscores (`_`); it must not contain spaces (` `).
 Later this name can be used in the [`takeInventory`](https://expeditions-guides.saber.games/map_modding/creating_a_map/objectives/objectives_in_expeditions/stages/takeinventory/) substage, for example.
 To use your custom item instead of the basic one, make sure to reference it by its name (identifier).

     ![](./media/custom_inventory_item_2.png)